FarronF/limerick-council-meetings/meetings/2021/11/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th September 2021.md

 Customer Services dated 13th September, 2021, seeking retrospective approval to a

-visit by the Mayor of the City and County of Limerick to Huy and Landen, Belgium, from--- 8
+visit by the Mayor of the City and County of Limerick to Huy and Landen, Belgium, from
+---
+8

 19th to 21st July, 2021, to attend a Presentation of the ‘Sarsfield Homecoming Project’